wagtail/wagtail/docs/contributing/developing.md

 ### Integration tests

 Our end-to-end browser testing suite also uses [Jest](https://jestjs.io/), combined with [Puppeteer](https://pptr.dev/).
 We set this up to be installed separately so as not to increase the installation size of the existing Node tooling.
-To run the tests, you will need to install the dependencies and run the test suite’s Django development server:
+To run the tests, you will need to install the dependencies and, in a separate terminal, run the test suite’s Django development server:

 ```console
 $ export DJANGO_SETTINGS_MODULE=wagtail.test.settings_ui